© 2005 – 2018

 Keith Parker — who was convicted of sex crimes in 1982 and 1988 — is listed on Iowa’s Sex Offender Registry.

-If you have any information concerning the disappearance of Melissa Hasley, please contact the Des Moines Police Department at 515-283-4811.
+If you have any information concerning Melissa Hasley’s unsolved disappearance, please contact Sgt.
+Darren Cornwell at the Des Moines Police Department at (515) 283-4811.